 Tom Ashenfelter (Tim’s youngest Son) joined the company in 1999 at 16 years old, starting at the bottom as an FBO line Technician and eventually becoming a part of the Aircraft Sales team in 2007.
 20 years later (2019) Tom became the sole owner and CEO of ASI JET.

 In 2009, with the vast experience with Turbine powered aircraft, ASI Jet became a Factory Authorized Thrush Aircraft Dealer, Service Center, and Parts distributor.
 Focusing primarily on the Aerial application markets, but still maintaining a foothold in General and Business aviation as well.

-In early 2013, following a substantial rebrand, ASI Jet moved its entire operation to Hutchinson Municipal Airport, to become the local FBO operator providing Aircraft Maintenance, Parts support, Aviation fuels, Management services, and more!
+In early 2013, following a substantial rebrand to focus on the Aerial application market, ASI Jet moved its entire operation to Hutchinson Municipal Airport, to become the local FBO operator providing Aircraft Maintenance, Parts support, Aviation fuels, Management services, and more!

 In the Spring of 2018, ASI Jet built its 7,000 Square foot climate-controlled showroom hangar to offer an excellent and comfortable buying experience during even the coldest of Minnesota Winters.

 For over 10 years, ASI Jet has been Buying and Selling New Thrush Aircraft in North America and Used aircraft for Aerial Application Operations all over the world!
 ASI has had continued success over the years by treating people right, earning trust, and performing for you with class, integrity, and dignity.

 Top Photo: 3 Generations of Pilots – Taken in 2003 (Tim, Bruce, & Tom Ashenfelter)